-Note: The material on this page is an excerpt of a chapter from my upcoming book on unarmed self defense.
+Note: The material on this page is an excerpt of a chapter from my book on unarmed self defense.
 I'm making this chapter and the previous chapter available for free on my site, due to their importance in self defense:

 Avoiding or preventing an attack is easy, and in the vast majority of situations it does not require physical self defense or martial arts.
 If you follow these simple guidelines, the chance you’ll ever be attacked is incredibly small: